 Designed to provide training in oral communication and self-expression in Russian, in the attainment of full communicative competence based on all four skills-listening, speaking, reading and writing.
-Prerequisite: RUSS 2043 or equivalent or consent of instructor.
+Prerequisite for RUSS 3053: RUSS 2043 or equivalent or consent of instructor.
+Prerequisite for RUSS 3063: RUSS 3053 or equivalent or consent of instructor.
 3053 in Fall, 3063 in Spring..